All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Which medication is best for people with diabetes?

 All three medications can benefit people with type 2 diabetes, but Wegovy and Zepbound show superior glucose control effects.
 Zepbound's dual-receptor mechanism provides enhanced insulin sensitivity, while Wegovy offers proven cardiovascular benefits in diabetic patients.
 Saxenda also improves glucose control but to a lesser extent.
-Coordination with existing diabetes medications is essential regardless of choice.
+Coordination with existing diabetes medications is important regardless of choice.

 Can you use these medications if you've had bariatric surgery?